irmen/prog8/docs/source/programming.rst

 When using ``const``, the value of the 'variable' cannot be changed; it has become a compile-time constant value instead.
 You'll have to specify the initial value expression.
 This value is then used by the compiler everywhere you refer to the constant (and no memory is allocated for the constant itself).
-This is only valid for the simple numeric types (byte, word, float).
+Onlythe simple numeric types (byte, word, float) can be defined as a constant.
+If something is defined as a constant, very efficient code can usually be generated from it.
+Variables on the other hand can't be optimized as much, need memory, and more code to manipulate them.
+Note that a subset of the library routines in the ``math``, ``string`` and ``floats`` modules are recognised in compile time expressions.
+For example, the compiler knows what ``math.sin8u(12)`` is and replaces it with the computed result.

 When using ``&`` (the address-of operator but now applied to a datatype), the variable will point to specific location in memory, rather than being newly allocated.
 The initial value (mandatory) must be a valid